John-R-Wallace-NOAA/R_4.X_MRO_Windows_and_R_MKL_Linux/README.md

      https://github.com/microsoft/microsoft-r-open

 But MS seems to have stopped supporting it, without explanation, after R ver 3.5.3.
-I see on the GitHub Issues that the someone tried to continue the compiling with R ver 4.X, but without success it seems.
+I see on the GitHub Issues that someone tried to continue the compiling with R ver 4.X, but without success it seems.

 In the R-Open forum,